- Call to the Bar, 2020

 Defending The Union’s Right to Free Speech and Electoral Participation

 Natasha, along with several co-counsel, successfully represented a number of public teachers’ federations in a Charter challenge to Bill 254, which amended the Elections Finances Act.
 These amendments significantly constrained the ability of trade unions to advertise politically in the year before the election.
 In Working Families v Ontario, 2021 ONSC 4076, the Court found that the Government’s infringement of the union’s section 2(b) right to freedom of speech could not be justified under section 1, and the legislation was struck down.
-When the Government reintroduced the same legislation with the Notwithstanding Clause through Bill 307, Natasha was on the team that challenged the legislation as a violation of section 3 of the Charter.
+When the Government reintroduced the same legislation with the Notwithstanding Clause through Bill 307, Natasha was on the team that successfully challenged the legislation as a violation of the section 3 Charter right to electoral participation before the Court of Appeal for Ontario.

 Protecting Employees in CCAA Proceedings